Marconi, the inventor of radio? Well...

 Perhaps most importantly

 he was possessed of the certainty that he would ultimately succeed, which

 of course he did.

 foregoing is entirely my personal opinion, gained through many hours of

 research.
-The reader is advised to do something similar and then make
+Readers are advised to do similar research and then decide for